Access Credential Manager as a trusted caller

 - Not defined

-- Do not modify this policy setting from the default.
+- Don't modify this policy setting from the default.

 Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment